 FY15 Organizational and Professional Development Application Deadline

 Wednesday, September 10, 2014

 |2013 Uphoff Awardee Ian Jelliffe with Linda and Nancy Uphoff and Linda Sullivan.

 The Uphoff Scholarships were originally embedded in the selection process of the Silver and Gold Key Scholastic Competition program.
 The Jury panel consists of 18-20 arts professionals, ranging from the Corcoran College of Art and Design to the Northern VA Community College, and rotates on an annual basis.
 This panel selects the top ranking portfolios from all seniors across Fairfax County public, private, and home schooled submissions.
 The Arts Council of Fairfax County juries the top candidates based on this pre-selection.

 The Howard Uphoff Art Scholarship is distributed by the Arts Council of Fairfax County at the bequest of the Howard Uphoff estate.
-Scholarships are awarded to Fairfax County Public School graduating senior participants in the Scholastic Art and Writing Awards, a nationwide program that recognizes creative teenagers with scholarship opportunities.
+Seven 1,000 Scholarships are awarded to Fairfax County Public School graduating senior participants in the Scholastic Art and Writing Awards, a nationwide program that recognizes creative teenagers with scholarship opportunities.

 The Arts Council has expanded the Uphoff Scholarships to include funding for students participating in all arts disciplines.
 By forming new partnerships with scholarship programs run by local arts organizations, the Uphoff Scholarships are able to benefit more students in Fairfax County as they pursue advanced arts studies.
-Currently, the Arts Council awards eight $1,000 awards to students throughout the county.
+Currently, the Arts Council awards seven $1,000 awards to students throughout the county.